Acid Reflux in Babies – How You Can Help.

-Infant Reflux is best explained as a baby’s inability to “keep the milk down”.
+Infant reflux is best explained as a baby’s inability to “keep the milk down”.
 This means that the content of a baby’s stomach flows back into the food pipe (esophagus) or right up into the mouth.
 The esophageal sphincter usually keeps the lower esophagus closed to prevent food and stomach acid from traveling up.
 This ring of muscles can be very weak in infants and thus, does not close properly.
 Reflux is a quite painful condition and can turn the calmest baby into a crying machine.
 Sometimes acid reflux in babies can be a symptom of a food allergy or intolerance.

 Since reflux causes pain babies might cry a lot and look like they are straining.
 Their little faces can turn quite red and their crying may be very intense.
 You might wonder what is hurting your precious darling or why you are unable to comfort her/him.
 Everything that usually works to calm him/her, can suddenly appear to be more upsetting.

 Additionally, they have a hard time being on their back.
 When being laid down, reflux babies start crying, appear clingy or wriggle around rigorously.
 That might make you think your baby does not want to go to sleep.
 In fact, your little one simply can’t lie on her/his back, because it is too painful.
 Just remember those troublesome nights you struggled with reflux while you were pregnant.

 For the same reason, an infant might refuse to eat.
 Nothing can be as frustrating as a clearly hungry baby that does not take the breast or bottle.
 You might blame the milk or believe that your little one is a picky eater already.
 When in reality, your baby would like to eat as badly as you want him to.
 The grimacing as if tasting something bitter, is a reaction to the acidic taste, not to your milk.